New Front Door Cost

 Front door costs

-If your front door needs replacing due to weather damage and rot, then the chances are that your windows will need replacing too!
-Check the condition of all external woodwork before hiring a joiner to replace your door.
+For example, if your front door needs replacing due to weather damage and rot, then the chances are that your windows will need replacing too.
+The average cost to replace a window is between £375 and £450 including labour.

-In addition, though having a brand new freshly painted front door will approve the appeal of your house, if the interior hallway has not been decorated for some time this could ruin the effect.
-The condition of the render around the front door will also have an impact, if the render or brickwork is grimy and crumbling, a new door will not be enough to make the exterior look good.
+The condition of the render around the front door will also have an impact.
+If the render or brickwork is grimy and crumbling, a new door will not be enough to make the exterior look good.

-So, if replacing a front door at least partly due to the aesthetics, then you should also consider freshening up the exterior walls (especially at the front of the house) plus the interior hallway.
+So, if you're replacing a front door at least partly due to the aesthetics, then you should also consider freshening up the exterior walls (especially at the front of the house) plus the interior hallway.

-External solid hardwood doors, made from oak or mahogany, can range from £300 - £1,800.
-Pine external doors are slightly cheaper, and are priced around £120 - £1,100.
+External solid hardwood doors, made from oak or mahogany, can range from £300 to £1,800.
+Pine external doors are slightly cheaper and are priced around £120 - £1,100.

 Custom Front Doors Costs